daisygunn/la-petite-traveller/README.md

 2. As a first-time visitor, I want to find inspiration for planning future trips.
 3. As a first-time visitor, I want to find a helpful guide on Sri Lanka, with possible routes to take and options available.
 4. As a recurring or first-time visitor, I want to find recommendations from a trusted source for restaurants and hotels.
-5. As a recurring or first-time visitor, to easily find affiliate pages for the author, with even more inspiration available
+5. As a recurring or first-time visitor, to easily find affiliate pages for the author, with even more inspiration available.
-6. As a first-time user, I want to be able to sign up to directly receive content via a newsletter
+6. As a first-time user, I want to be able to sign up to directly receive content via a newsletter.

 ## UX
 ---